MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/openjdk.md

 - No more issues with 3rd party servers and installers.

-If you’d like to move to the improved experience sooner, builds of the Microsoft OpenJDK distribution are available for you to test on both Windows and Mac.
+If you’d like to move to the improved experience sooner, builds of the Microsoft Mobile OpenJDK distribution are available for you to test on both Windows and Mac.
 The setup process is described below, and you can revert back to the Oracle JDK at any time.

 ## Download